- Home

 Suicide and Violence Prevention Program

-The Suicide and Violence Prevention Program is focused on primary prevention and does not provide direct client services.
-If you or someone you know needs immediate help, please contact 911, the local Behavioral Health 24-hour crisis line at 707-445-7715 or the following free, confidential, 24/7 hotlines:
+The Suicide and Violence Prevention Program concentrates on implementing primary prevention and early intervention strategies aimed at the reduction of suicide and violence in Humboldt County.
+Our program does not provide direct client services.
+If you or someone you know is experiencing a mental health crisis, contact the local Behavioral Health 24-hour crisis line at 707-445-7715 or the following free, confidential, 24/7 hotlines:

 - Crisis Text Line: Text HOME to 741741 or message on Facebook.